How Can I Support Aging Parents When I Live Far Away?

 - Use Technology To Keep In Touch.
 In between visits, technology, like Skype or Facetime, can help you stay connected to your loved one in a meaningful way.
 A video chat, as opposed to a phone call, can give you more insight into their well being.
 For instance, you may notice that they have a bruise on their face as a result of experiencing a fall at home, or that the house, which is typically tidy, seems to be in disarray.
 These visual cues can provide you with valuable information that you can use to make better decisions when you are caring for an aging parent from afar.

 - Enlist Help.
 Being a family caregiver is hard whether you live 20 minutes away by car, or 5 hours away on a plane.
 No matter the distance, it can help to have help when you are caring for an aging parent.
 Consider hiring an in-home caregiver in order to take some of the pressure off of you, and to make your loved one more comfortable in their own home.
-A service like Tandem can go one step further in assisting with your loved one’s caregiving needs.
-By matching you and your loved one with a dedicated, qualified in-home caregiver, the hard work is done for you, and you can enjoy more peace of mind.
+A service like Tandem can go one step further in assisting with your loved one’s caregiving needs, and bring you peace of mind.

 You’re Not Alone On Your Caregiving Journey